ov-integrations/pass_data_from_ov_to_ov/README.md

 1. Add the module to the Integration Hub, and import components.
 After that, enable the related rules and automations.
 2. Create and fill IntegrationTrackor and IntegrationFieldMapping Trackor Types.
     * In IntegrationTrackor, you need to fill in the following fields:
-        a.
-IT:Integration Type = "OV to OV"
+        1. IT:Integration Type = "OV to OV"
-        b.
-IT:Link to Integration Hub - this should be filled with the link to the module from Integration Hub
+        2. IT:Link to Integration Hub - this should be filled with the link to the module from Integration Hub
-        c.
-IT:OV Source Trigger - this should contain the field and its value by which the received Trackors will be filtered.
+        3. IT:OV Source Trigger - this should contain the field and its value by which the received Trackors will be filtered.
            The value should be in equal(FIELD_NAME,FIELD_VALUE) format
            Examples:
            equal(P_SEND_IT10021_TO_SANDBOX,1)
            equal(P_SEND_IT10021_TO_SANDBOX,"text")
-        d.
-IT:OV Source Clear Trigger - this should contain the field and its value, by which the filter will be reset, if all data of this Trackor are moved.
+        4. IT:OV Source Clear Trigger - this should contain the field and its value, by which the filter will be reset, if all data of this Trackor are moved.
            The value should be in the format {"FIELD_NAME": FIELD_VALUE}
            Examples:
            {"P_SEND_IT10021_TO_SANDBOX":0}
            {"P_SEND_IT10021_TO_SANDBOX»:"text»}
-        e.
-IT:OV Source Trackor Type - here you should specify the Trackor Type from which you want to get the values to move
+        5. IT:OV Source Trackor Type - here you should specify the Trackor Type from which you want to get the values to move
-        f.
-IT:OV Source Workplan Name - here you should specify Workplan Name from which the values for moving will be got
+        6. IT:OV Source Workplan Name - here you should specify Workplan Name from which the values for moving will be got
-        g.
-IT:OV Source Key Field - the key by which the data from the source will be filtered in the destination
+        7. IT:OV Source Key Field - the key by which the data from the source will be filtered in the destination
-        h.
-IT:OV Destination Trackor Type - the same as item 5, only for the destination
+        8. IT:OV Destination Trackor Type - the same as item 5, only for the destination
-        i.
-IT:OV Destination Workplan Name - the same as item 6 for the destination
+        9. IT:OV Destination Workplan Name - the same as item 6 for the destination
-        j.
-IT:OV Destination Key Field - the same as item 7, only for the destination
+        10. IT:OV Destination Key Field - the same as item 7, only for the destination
-        k.
-IT:Integration Enabled - for the module to consider this Integration Trackor, it should be enabled.
+        11. IT:Integration Enabled - for the module to consider this Integration Trackor, it should be enabled.
-        l.
-IT:Integration Error and IT:Integration Error Message are filled with a rule that triggers after the module executes with an error.
+        12. IT:Integration Error and IT:Integration Error Message are filled with a rule that triggers after the module executes with an error.
     ![picture](image/integration_trackor.png)
     * You also need to add IntegrationFieldMapping for each field/task:
-        a.
-IFM:OV Field Name - you should select field whose data should be transferred, only fields for Trackor Type specified in IT:OV Source Trackor Type field can be selected.
+        1. IFM:OV Field Name - you should select field whose data should be transferred, only fields for Trackor Type specified in IT:OV Source Trackor Type field can be selected.
            If this field is E-File type, then IFM:E-File transfer field will also be filled, because E-File is transferred in separate way.
-        b.
-IFM:External OV Field Name - name of the destination field, where the data will be transferred
+        2. IFM:External OV Field Name - name of the destination field, where the data will be transferred
-        c.
-IFM:OV Workplan Task - you should select the task you want to transfer.
+        3. IFM:OV Workplan Task - you should select the task you want to transfer.
-        d.
-It is also necessary to fill in the IFM:Task S/F and IFM:Task Date Pair fields, on the basis of these fields the IFM:Task Data field, which is used by the module for data transfer, will be filled in.
+        4. It is also necessary to fill in the IFM:Task S/F and IFM:Task Date Pair fields, on the basis of these fields the IFM:Task Data field, which is used by the module for data transfer, will be filled in.
-        e.
-IFM:External Order Number - the order number of the destination task, to which the data will be transferred
+        5. IFM:External Order Number - the order number of the destination task, to which the data will be transferred
     ![picture](image/integration_fm_1.png)
     ![picture](image/integration_fm_2.png)